 - Certificate of Origin.

 Export tariff and taxes

 Exporters are exempted from export duties, VAT, and tax on luxury products for materials and intermediate products used in manufacturing goods produced from export.
-However, exports of certain items such as untreated skin, on white tanned leather and coal attract export duties of 25 percent, 15 percent, and 5 percent, respectively.
+However, exports of certain items such as untreated skin, tanned leather, and coal attract export duties of 25 percent, 15 percent, and five percent, respectively.

 Editor’s note: This article was originally uploaded on March 28, 2018, and was republished on July 1, 2021, as per the latest developments

 ASEAN Briefing is produced by Dezan Shira & Associates.
 The firm assists foreign investors throughout Asia and maintains offices throughout ASEAN, including in Singapore, Hanoi, Ho Chi Minh City, and Da Nang in Vietnam, Munich, and Esen in Germany, Boston, and Salt Lake City in the United States, Milan, Conegliano, and Udine in Italy, in addition to Jakarta, and Batam in Indonesia.
 We also have partner firms in Malaysia, Bangladesh, the Philippines, and Thailand as well as our practices in China and India.
 Please contact us at firstname.lastname@example.org or visit our website at www.dezshira.com.